-Our investments in money market funds and short term deposits are subject to market risk due to changes in interest rates, which may affect our interest income and fair market value of our investments.
-To minimize this risk, we invest in institutional investors money market funds, which consist of high-grade securities, including U.S. treasury bonds.
+Our investments in money market funds, U.S. government bonds and short term deposits are subject to market risk due to changes in interest rates, which may affect our interest income and fair market value of our investments.
+To minimize this risk, we invest in highly liquid short term U.S. government bonds and in institutional investors money market funds, which consist of high-grade securities, including U.S. treasury bonds, securities.
 Our short term deposits are redeemable upon demand and held in banks domiciled in the U.S. and Europe, as well as in Israel.
-As of March 30, 2024 and December 30, 2023, our investment in money market funds was \$940 million and \$932 million, respectively and our short term deposits were \$226 million and \$222 million, respectively.
+As of March 30, 2024 June 29, 2024 and December 30, 2023, our investment in money market funds was \$940 million \$927 million and \$932 million, respectively respectively; our U.S. government bonds were \$10 million and \$0 million, respectively; and our short term deposits were \$226 million \$224 million and \$222 million, respectively.

-The primary objectives of our investments in money market funds and short term deposits is to fund our cash requirements in the ordinary course of business and preserve principal.
+The primary objectives of our investments in money market funds, U.S. government bonds and short term deposits is to fund our cash requirements in the ordinary course of business and preserve principal.
 We do not enter into investments for trading or speculative purposes.